 Research on this plant has focused on its anti-cancerous effect but the plant has been used for a

-long time in traditional medicine in Surinam to treat a number of ailments, such as:
+long time in traditional medicine in South America to treat a number of ailments, such as:

 influenza, scurvy, rashes, malaria, neuralgia, dysentery, arthritis, palpitations, rheumatism, nervousness,